-Keynes has to be credited for realizing that the economics of Jevons/Walras/Menger/ Marshall was false at its core and that nothing less than a paradigm shift was needed: “The [neo-]classical theorists resemble Euclidean geometers in a non-Euclidean world who, discovering that in experience straight lines apparently parallel often meet, rebuke the lines for not keeping straight ― as the only remedy for the unfortunate collisions which are occurring.
+Keynes has to be credited for realizing that the economics of Jevons/Walras/Menger/ Marshall was false at its core and that nothing less than a Paradigm Shift was needed: “The [neo-]classical theorists resemble Euclidean geometers in a non-Euclidean world who, discovering that in experience straight lines apparently parallel often meet, rebuke the lines for not keeping straight ― as the only remedy for the unfortunate collisions which are occurring.
 Yet, in truth, there is no remedy except to throw over the axiom of parallels and to work out a non-Euclidean geometry.
 Something similar is required to-day in economics.”

-After Keynes, every economist who still does not see the necessity of a paradigm shift is simply scientifically incompetent.
+After Keynes, every economist who still does not see the necessity of a Paradigm Shift is simply scientifically incompetent.
 One spokesperson of this prevailing majority is Krugman who debunks himself with: “… most of what I and many others do is sorta-kinda neoclassical because it takes the maximization-and-equilibrium world as a starting point.”

 Keynes, though, messed up the shift from microfoundations to macrofoundations.
 His lethal blunder can be exactly located in the GT: “Income = value of output = consumption + investment.
 Saving = income − consumption.
 Therefore saving = investment.” (p.
-63) This two-liner is conceptually and logically defective because Keynes never came to grips with profit.
+63) This elementary syllogism is conceptually and logically defective because Keynes never came to grips with profit.
 (Tómasson et al.)

 Because profit is ill-defined, the whole analytical superstructure of Keynesianism is false.#1 Yet one of the outstanding characteristics of the cargo cult science economics is that refutation is persistently ignored: “In economics we should strive to proceed, wherever we can, exactly according to the standards of the other, more advanced, sciences, where it is not possible, once an issue has been decided, to continue to write about it as if nothing had happened.”
 (Morgenstern)

-As a result of the continuous violation of scientific standards, the history of economic thought boils down to a narrative of incompetence, self-deception, and lame excuses.#2 What we have today is the pluralism of provably false theories.
+As a result of the continuous violation of scientific standards, the history of economic thought boils down to a narrative of incompetence, failure, self-deception, and lame excuses.#2 What we have today is the pluralism of provably false theories.

-After-Keynesians never realized Keynes’ foundational blunder and thereby became part of the abysmal failure of what was meant as a paradigm shift.#3, #4 Neither DSGEers nor Post Keynesians up to MMT can define macroeconomic profit until this very day.
+After-Keynesians never realized Keynes’ foundational blunder and thereby became part of the abysmal failure of what was meant as a Paradigm Shift.#3, #4 Neither DSGEers nor Post Keynesians up to MMT can define macroeconomic profit until this very day.